nickmeldrum/typescript-example/README.md

  * `yarn test` to lint and run the unit tests
  * `yarn watch` to run the unit tests in watch mode (with mac notifications turned on)
  * `yarn start` to run the program in node

-## TODO

- * husky/lint-staged setup
- * is typechecking happening during linting? what is the best practice here?
- * prettier integration?
- * FUTURE: integrate with our npm/package/seed project?